arcadexyz/v2-contracts/README.md

-[Arcade.xyz](https://docs.arcade.xyz/docs/faq) Protocol facilitates trustless borrowing, lending, and escrow of NFT assets on EVM blockchains.
+[Arcade.xyz](https://docs.arcade.xyz/docs/faq) facilitates trustless borrowing, lending, and escrow of NFT assets on EVM blockchains.
 This repository contains the core contracts that power the protocol, written in Solidity.

 # Relevant Links